Tiva Lab 02: Simple GPIO Control

 Circuit / Schematic Diagram

-Then, you will make a prototype system to simulate all types of control systems.
-The prototype circuit is shown below:
+Then, you will create a prototype system to simulate all three types of control systems.
+The prototype circuit is shown below.

 - The SW1 is used to control the buzzer (doorbell).